neondatabase/neon/test_runner/README.md

-## Zenith test runner
+## Neon test runner

 This directory contains integration tests.

 Prerequisites:
 - Correctly configured Python, see [`/docs/sourcetree.md`](/docs/sourcetree.md#using-python)
-- Zenith and Postgres binaries
+- Neon and Postgres binaries
     - See the root [README.md](/README.md) for build directions
     - Tests can be run from the git tree; or see the environment variables below to run from other directories.
-- The zenith git repo, including the postgres submodule (for some tests, e.g. `pg_regress`)
+- The neon git repo, including the postgres submodule (for some tests, e.g. `pg_regress`)
 - Some tests (involving storage nodes coordination) require etcd installed.
 Follow [`the guide`](https://etcd.io/docs/v3.5/install/) to obtain it.